-My PhD is focused on the development of suitable and engaging digital experiences for animals which could help to improve their wellbeing in many ways (see my publications here or check the talks I gave at TEDx or Women Techmakers about our work).
+My PhD focused on the development of suitable and engaging digital experiences for animals and humans which could help to improve their wellbeing in many ways (see my publications here or check the talks I gave at TEDx or Women Techmakers about our work).
 The research area of Animal Computer Interaction has allowed me to combine two of my passions: animals and technology.
 I am really interested in understanding how animals comprehend their interactions with the digital world, and how we could adapt technology to them to improve their quality of life.
 I also believe that technologically-enhanced playful experiences can help us to strengthen our relationships with our animals and improve our comprehension of their world.

-Besides the PhD, since 2016 I have been chair of the first ACM-Women Student Chapter in Spain, from where we want to increase the number of female students interested in technology and engineering.
+Besides the PhD, from 2016 to 2018 I have been chair of the first ACM-Women Student Chapter in Spain, from where we want to increase the number of female students interested in technology and engineering.
 In this regard, I have been also coorganizing the Spanish ACM-W Celebration of Women in Computing in order to create a national network of female computer scientists and celebrate advancements of women in technology.
 We have had three editions of this celebration, and I have been elected chair of the 2019 edition.
 Personally, I believe that young girls are not aware of the possibilities technology could bring them to, for example, improve other people’s lives.
 Stereotypes and prejudices, lack of more technical/computer science courses during early academic stages or simply lack of information are some of the reasons that possibly cause the low number of female students in STEM.
 Both in my personal life and from the ACM-W Chapter, I would like to do my best to change this trend.

-And finally, some personal facts: passionate about traveling (see below map of visited countries, 40 and counting!), animals, Star Wars fan, and former archer 🙂
+And finally, some personal facts: passionate about traveling (see below map of visited countries, 41 and counting!), animals, Star Wars fan, and former archer 🙂